 “We were fortunate enough to stay in touch through the years.
 I’d visit him up in Napa, and during the seasons when he was pitching, my dad and I would go out and see him every chance we got and go out to dinner with him after the games.
 I know my dad really cherished that relationship.
 I just can’t say enough about what a wonderful human being he was.
 He was very loyal to the program, he would come out and talk to our pitchers and stay involved.
 Tom was just one of those guys who did things the right way his entire life.
 He had a wonderful marriage to Nancy, beautiful daughters, and just a great life.
 I’m very thankful to have been a part of it and I know Trojan fans are grateful for the way he represented the university.”

-In Bill Maddon’s biography, Seaver is quoted: “I learned more in one year at USC under Coach Dedeaux than I would have in two or three seasons in the low minors.
+In Maddon’s biography, Seaver is quoted: “I learned more in one year at USC under Coach Dedeaux than I would have in two or three seasons in the low minors.
 Most of all I learned concentration and to stay in the game mentally.”

 Kind of like how one masters the game of bridge.

-As a first-team All-American in 1977 and ’78 — the only Trojan ever to accomplish the feat — 6-foot-3 left handed fireballer Bill Bordley (wearing No. 49) went 14-0 as a sophomore and 12-2 as a junior, winning the decisive game for USC over Arizona State in the College World Series to clinch a national title.
-Bordley was a phenom years earlier at Bishop Montgomery High in Torrance (while wearing No. 24) and made it into Sports Illustrated’s “Faces in the Crowd” segment in July of 1975 as a junior.
-He he led the Knights to the CIF-Southern Sectional 3A title at Dodger Stadium, winning all five playoff games and pitching 35 straight innings without giving up an earned run.
-He was also the CIF Player of the Year also as a senior — in his career he completed 14 of his 17 starts, winning 16, with 176 strike outs over 115 2/3 innings.
+The 6-foot-3 left handed fireballer had been a phenom earlier at Bishop Montgomery High in Torrance (while wearing No. 24) and made it into Sports Illustrated’s “Faces in the Crowd” segment in July of 1975 as a junior.
+He he led the Knights to the CIF-Southern Section 3A title at Dodger Stadium, winning all five playoff games and pitching 35 straight innings without giving up an earned run.

 When Bordley was inducted into the College Baseball Hall of Fame in 2014 he said of his time at USC: “It almost felt like a downgrade when I went to the big leagues (compared to) things we did with coach Dedeaux.
 He put so much confidence in you.
 I’m sure people might have known Xs and Os better, but his ability to make you feel like King Kong and how to win.”

 One more note: In Bordley’s MLB debut for the Giants on June 30, 1982, a Monday night game at Candlestick Park before just 5,700 fans, Bordley was credited with the win in an 8-4 decision over Cincinnati, leaving with a 6-3 lead after six innings.
-The Reds’ starter and losing pitcher: Tom Seaver.
-Bordley got his one and only MLB hit also in that game against Seaver in the fourth inning, a single up the middle.

 Who else wore No. 37 in SoCal sports history?